 Joey is the communications volunteer for WEAll Scotland, where he writes, talks, and tweets about all things wellbeing economy.

-After studying English and journalism in the US, Joey relocated to Scotland, where he’s spent the last five years specialising in digital content and communications.
-Currently working with a variety of clients in his day job, he joined WEAll with the resolve that a wellbeing economy is key to building a fairer future, especially the tumultuous events of 2020.
+After studying English and journalism in the US, Joey relocated to Scotland, where he’s spent the last six years specialising in digital content and communications.
+He joined WEAll with the resolve that a wellbeing economy is key to building a fairer future, especially after the Covid crisis began in 2020.

 When not thinking about comms, you can usually find him reading, playing piano, or chilling with his cat.